Warning, Tagging and Advising

 My use of the #alloaro and #allosexual aromantic tags will include casual sex mentions and non-explicit sexual content and references.
 In other words, I use them to mark the depiction of allosexuality as shaped by aromanticism.

-I have the tag #non explicit sexual references for when I’m not discussing allo-aro experiences.
+I have the tag #non explicit sexual references for when I’m not discussing allo-aro experiences or said references are significant enough to need attention.

 This website is run by a physically-disabled aro who is limited in making content fully accessible.
 For this reason, this blog will not be accessible to all disabled followers, particularly with regard to image descriptions and post length.